ezzing/3DLayout-documentation/README.md

 To create a new project use the function createProject()

-An example of use this function.
+An example on how to use this function.

     var projectData = {
         "title": "Sevilla",